 - Show prospects you value them by demonstrating that you pay attention to what they say.

-- Choose a social media platform where your prospects spend most of their time, develop a presence, and engaging with them often.
+- Choose a social media platform where your prospects spend most of their time, develop a presence, and engage with them often.

 9: Motivate Network Sharing